Beginner Breathwork Anxiety: 2025 Calming Guide

 4. Resonant Breathing for Calm

-This technique syncs breathing to a steady rhythm, ideal for beginner breathwork anxiety during social anxiety or pre-meeting jitters.
+This technique syncs breathing to a steady rhythm, ideal for beginners working with anxiety during social moments or pre-meeting jitters.

 How to do it: